jaacorn/jaacorn.github.io/_posts/2024-01-15-Cybersecurity-Degree.md

 At this point, you should have a very well rounded foundation in cybersecurity, with experience in networking, troubleshooting, programming, hacking, and building your own projects and solutions to problems.
 Those skills are invaluable.

 This next section is the step beyond, moving more into the niche category of what you want to do.
-These are mostly certifications, which can start to cost alot of money.
+These are mostly certifications, which can cost a lot of money, if you're taking a few at a time or one directly after the other.
 While I don't think you necessarily need most or even many of these certifications, they will help your resume stand out, and get you that chance to show how much you know.

 ## Pentesting